American Century Companies Inc. Purchases 137,394 Shares of Denbury Inc. (NYSE:DEN)

-American Century Companies Inc. raised its stake in shares of Denbury Inc. (NYSE:DEN – Free Report) by 37.7% in the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 502,001 shares of the company’s stock after purchasing an additional 137,394 shares during the period.
-American Century Companies Inc. owned 1.00% of Denbury worth $43,990,000 as of its most recent filing with the Securities & Exchange Commission.
+American Century Companies Inc. grew its position in Denbury Inc. (NYSE:DEN – Free Report) by 37.7% in the first quarter, according to its most recent filing with the SEC.
+The fund owned 502,001 shares of the company’s stock after acquiring an additional 137,394 shares during the period.
+American Century Companies Inc. owned 1.00% of Denbury worth $43,990,000 as of its most recent filing with the SEC.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
-Rheos Capital Works Inc. bought a new position in shares of Denbury during the 1st quarter valued at about $10,954,000.
-SG Americas Securities LLC raised its position in shares of Denbury by 19.7% during the 1st quarter.
-SG Americas Securities LLC now owns 33,558 shares of the company’s stock valued at $2,941,000 after buying an additional 5,519 shares in the last quarter.
-Fox Run Management L.L.C. purchased a new stake in shares of Denbury during the 4th quarter valued at about $970,000.
-Swiss National Bank raised its position in shares of Denbury by 0.5% during the 4th quarter.
-Swiss National Bank now owns 120,000 shares of the company’s stock valued at $10,442,000 after buying an additional 600 shares in the last quarter.
-Finally, Ameritas Advisory Services LLC purchased a new stake in shares of Denbury during the 1st quarter valued at about $116,000.
+A number of other large investors also recently modified their holdings of the company.
+Envestnet Asset Management Inc. lifted its stake in shares of Denbury by 36.6% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 5,807 shares of the company’s stock valued at $509,000 after acquiring an additional 1,556 shares during the last quarter.
+Rhumbline Advisers raised its position in Denbury by 1.5% during the 1st quarter.
+Rhumbline Advisers now owns 67,313 shares of the company’s stock worth $5,899,000 after purchasing an additional 996 shares during the last quarter.
+Waratah Capital Advisors Ltd. raised its position in Denbury by 172.4% during the 1st quarter.
+Waratah Capital Advisors Ltd. now owns 17,750 shares of the company’s stock worth $1,555,000 after purchasing an additional 11,233 shares during the last quarter.
+Citigroup Inc. raised its position in Denbury by 14.0% during the 1st quarter.
+Citigroup Inc. now owns 99,095 shares of the company’s stock worth $8,684,000 after purchasing an additional 12,135 shares during the last quarter.
+Finally, Icon Wealth Partners LLC bought a new position in Denbury during the 1st quarter worth $526,000.

 Wall Street Analyst Weigh In

-DEN has been the topic of several recent research reports.
-Capital One Financial cut shares of Denbury from an “overweight” rating to an “equal weight” rating in a research report on Tuesday, July 25th.
-Jefferies Financial Group lowered shares of Denbury from a “buy” rating to a “hold” rating and set a $91.00 price objective on the stock. in a research report on Monday.
-JPMorgan Chase & Co. started coverage on shares of Denbury in a research report on Thursday, June 15th.
-They issued a “neutral” rating and a $96.00 price objective on the stock.
-Johnson Rice lowered shares of Denbury from an “accumulate” rating to a “hold” rating in a research report on Friday, July 21st.
-Finally, Stifel Nicolaus increased their price objective on shares of Denbury from $86.00 to $93.00 and gave the stock a “hold” rating in a research report on Friday, August 11th.
-One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of “Hold” and a consensus target price of $96.43.
+Several research analysts recently issued reports on the company.
+Jefferies Financial Group lowered Denbury from a “buy” rating to a “hold” rating and set a $91.00 target price for the company. in a research report on Monday.
+Capital One Financial lowered Denbury from an “overweight” rating to an “equal weight” rating in a research report on Tuesday, July 25th.
+JPMorgan Chase & Co. assumed coverage on Denbury in a research report on Thursday, June 15th.
+They set a “neutral” rating and a $96.00 target price for the company.
+Johnson Rice downgraded Denbury from an “accumulate” rating to a “hold” rating in a report on Friday, July 21st.
+Finally, Stifel Nicolaus increased their price target on Denbury from $86.00 to $93.00 and gave the stock a “hold” rating in a report on Friday, August 11th.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and two have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $96.43.

 Denbury Inc operates as an independent energy company in the Gulf Coast and Rocky Mountain regions.
 It holds interests in various oil and natural gas properties located in Mississippi, Texas, and Louisiana in the Gulf Coast region; and in Montana, North Dakota, and Wyoming in the Rocky Mountain region.